-At IG, we also offer other tools that day traders can use to help manage risk, such as the ability to use negative balance protection to ensure accounts never stay below zero, or planning tools like the IG stock screener, the IG Economic Calendar or the IG Trading Diary.
-You can also learn about how to set up trading alerts to improve your day trading strategy here.
+We also offer other tools that day traders can use to help manage risk, such as planning tools like our stock screener and economic calendar.
+You can also learn about how to set up trading alerts to improve your day trading strategy.

 Stick to your strategy and manage your risk

 Day traders need to move quickly and this heightens the need to formulate a strategy and follow it.
 Day traders can be enticed by a number of things that they may not have accounted for in their planning that can lead to profit-chasing endeavours that can, if unsuccessful, set you back significantly.